Tips for credit card fraud prevention

-There are some basic steps you can take to protect yourself from credit card fraud.
-They may not protect you from every source of fraud, but they can help keep your credit card accounts safe.
+Here are some basic steps you can take to protect yourself from credit card fraud.
+These tips may not protect you from every type of fraud, but they can help keep your credit card accounts safe.

 Prevent credit card skimming